harupy/proto-oom/README.md

 ### TL;DR

 This repo is a minimum replication of an issue we encountered in https://github.com/mlflow/mlflow.
 Related to https://github.com/mlflow/mlflow/issues/9360.
-We adjusted the package name and folder structure to fix #9360.
-The error reported in #9360 seems to have been resolved, but we encountered a new error.
+We thought separating package and folder would fix the issue, but it didn't.
+Well, it did solve the error reported in #9360, but a new error showed up.

 ### Command to reproduce the error